joeodx/Tech258_AWS_cloud/Deploying_Vm_cloud/README.md

 ```

-### Step 11 - Install nginx
+### Step 2 - Install nginx

-* Install nginx with this command on Gitbash :
+* Install nginx with this command in your terminal :

 ````python
 sudo apt  install nginx -y